Skip to content

 tensorrt_llm/scheduling_params.py

-Introduces the SchedulingParams dataclass with attention_dp_rank and attention_dp_relax fields for use in scheduling.
+Introduces SchedulingParams dataclass with optional attention_dp_rank and attention_dp_relax attributes.

 tensorrt_llm/executor/worker.py